LibraryCarpentry/lc-wikidata/_episodes/02-WikiData_underlying_concepts.md

 - https://en.wikipedia.org/wiki/Semantic_triple

+## 2.3 Underlying components
+> - Items
+ > > Items represents subjects such Douglas Adams and have identifiers that starts with letter "Q" like: Q42 for Douglas Adams.
+ > > Each item must have a name in one or more langauges, optionally have alternative names and descrition
+> - Properties
+ > > Properties represents attributes of the subject such occupation and have identifiers that starts with letter "P" like: P106 for Occupation.
+> - Claims
+ > > Claims are the triples, which combine the formation of Item and Property and a value such:
+ > > Douglas Adams (Q42) - occupation (P106) - comedian
+ > > Note: value can be already stored in wikidata, therefore the bot assigns the Q number of the value instead.
+> - Statement
+ > > A Claim is a part of a statement, a statement also includes: References, Ranks, and Qualifiers
+> - References
+ > > Used to store the source of the claim, using properties, such stated in, qoute, and etc.
+> - Ranks
+ > > A useful component to mark outdated claims
+> - Qualifiers:
+ > > Qualifiers are besicly properties but on claims rather than items

 > ## Is data stored in the RDF triple format part of your work as a librarian?
 >
 > Take some time to think about if data stored in the RDF triple format